x-systems/phlex-data/docs/model.rst

 Furthermore, because you define Models as a class, it is very easy to introduce your own extensions which may include Hooks and Actions.

-There are many advanced topics that ATK Data covers, such as References, Joins, Aggregation, SQL actions, Unions, Deep Traversal and Containment.
+There are many advanced topics that Phlex Data covers, such as References, Joins, Aggregation, SQL actions, Unions, Deep Traversal and Containment.

 The design is also very extensible allowing you to introduce new Field types, Join strategies, Reference patterns, Action types.

-I suggest you to read the next section to make sure you fully understand the Model and its role in ATK Data.
+I suggest you to read the next section to make sure you fully understand the Model and its role in Phlex Data.

 Understanding Model
 ===================

-Please understand that Model in ATK Data is unlike models in other data frameworks.
-The Model class can be seen as a "gateway" between your code and many other features of ATK Data.
+Please understand that Model in Phlex Data is unlike models in other data frameworks.
+The Model class can be seen as a "gateway" between your code and many other features of Phlex Data.

 For example - you may define fields and relations for the model::